Onbashi Bridge 雄橋

 It is one of the three largest natural bridges in the world

-Onbashi Bridge is a 30-minute walk from the Taishakukyo Gorge parking area.
-The parking area is a 20-minute drive from JR Tojo Station.
+Onbashi Bridge is a 30-minute walk from the Taishaku Gorge parking area.
+The parking area is a 20-minute drive from Tojo Station.

 In days long past, locals believed the bridge had been forged by supernatural forces.
 Visiting the site, it's easy to see why.

 The bridge was once used for transportation, both as a pedestrian crossing and for horse carts.
-Though no longer a functioning bridge, there are various paths that go right underneath it, allowing you a chance to view the naturally sculpted structure at your leisure.
+Though no longer a functioning bridge, there is a walking path that goes right underneath it, allowing you a chance to view the naturally sculpted structure at your leisure.

-Onbashi translates as "male bridge" and its smaller counterpart, Mebashi, means "female bridge."
-Mebashi is a bit further downriver.
+Onbashi translates as male bridge and its smaller counterpart, Menbashi, means female bridge.
+Menbashi is a bit further downriver.

 While the bridge attracts tourists year-round, it's more difficult to reach in winter.
 Peak season is in the spring and fall when the surrounding flowers and trees are showing their seasonal colors.